 Nicotinamide, a Vitamin in large doses, has also been used for a long time to treat acne, again for its anti-inflammatory actions.

 For women with resistant acne, Spironolactone, a diuretic with some anti-androgen activity, has been used for several years.
 Caution must be exercised in following the Potassium level and in absolutely avoiding Pregnancy.

 Birth Control Pills have been used with variable success to fight acne.

 If everything fails, Accutane is extremely effective, but it has some unpleasant side effects.

 Some patients prefer the Photodynamic Treatment with the Isolaz machine as described above, to the Accutane treatment for acne.

-To discuss your Acne Chicago treatment with a Board Certified Dermatologist please make an online appointment or call 773-281-9200 today.Book Online
+To discuss your Acne Chicago treatment with a Board Certified Dermatologist or a Licensed Healthcare Professional please make an online appointment or call 773-281-9200 today.Book Online